List of Eastbourne Borough F.C. seasons

 This is a list of English football seasons played by Langney Sports (1983 until 2001) and Eastbourne Borough Football Club from 2001 to the present day.
-Their early years (1964-1983) which were spent playing amateur and intermediate football are not included.
+Their early years (1964–1983) which were spent playing amateur and intermediate football are not included.

 Eastbourne Borough Football Club is an English association football club based in Langney, Eastbourne.
 The club was founded in 1964 as Langney F.C and joined Division Two of the Eastbourne & District Football League.
 In 1968, the club changed its name to Langney Sports F.C. which is reflected in the club's nickname "The Sports".
 They spent their early years playing in the Eastbourne & District Football League and the Eastbourne & Hastings League, before becoming a founding member of the Sussex County League Division Three in 1983.
 The club moved to Priory Lane in the same year and was renamed Eastbourne Borough F.C. in 2001.

-The years 1983-2000 were spent in the County League, before the club climbed the football pyramid under Garry Wilson reaching the Conference National in the space of nine seasons.
+The years 1983–2000 were spent in the County League, before the club climbed the football pyramid under Garry Wilson reaching the Conference National in the space of nine seasons.
 They were relegated back to the Conference South in 2011.
-The club has won the Sussex Senior Cup three times, has reached the FA Cup first round on four occasions and the FA Trophy third round on four occasions.
+The club has won the Sussex Senior Cup three times, has reached the FA Cup first round on five occasions and the FA Trophy third round on six occasions.